rgyani/user-identity-management/README.md

 https://developer.okta.com/blog/2019/01/23/nobody-cares-about-oauth-or-openid-connect
 https://developer.okta.com/blog/2019/10/21/illustrated-guide-to-oauth-and-oidc

+### GDPR and cookies
+The **GDPR (General Data Protection Regulation)** is a set of privacy laws established by the **European Union (EU)** to protect the personal data and privacy of EU citizens.
+When it comes to cookies, the GDPR has specific requirements about how websites handle them, as cookies can collect personal information or track users in ways that can impact privacy.
+Under the GDPR, cookies that are used for tracking or collecting personal data require the explicit consent of the user before they are set.
+1. **Prior Consent**: Websites must ask for consent before placing cookies on a user's device, except for cookies that are strictly necessary for the functioning of the site (e.g., session cookies for login).
+2. **Clear Information**: The website must inform users about the cookies being used and their purpose (e.g., tracking, analytics, etc.).
+This is typically done through a cookie banner or pop-up.
+3. **Granular Consent**: Users should be able to give granular consent for specific types of cookies (e.g., functional cookies, analytics cookies, advertising cookies) and should be able to withdraw consent easily.```

+##### Necessary vs. Non-Essential Cookies
+The GDPR makes a distinction between necessary cookies and non-essential cookies:
+1. **Necessary cookies:** These are essential for the basic operation of the website (e.g., authentication, cart functionality). **Consent is not required for these cookies, but users should still be informed about their usage**.
+2. **Non-essential cookies:** These include cookies used for tracking, advertising, or analytics.
+Consent is required before setting these cookies.

 ### What is Keycloak?
 Keycloak, an **open source** identity and access management tool for modern web applications, is one approach to **securing command-line apps.**